devops329/devops/instruction/playwright/playwright.md

 });
 ```

-We add some validation of preconditions such that a pizza is already displayed at the start and that menu button goes from enabled to disabled.
+We add some validation of preconditions such that a pizza is already displayed at the start and that menu button goes from **enabled** to **disabled**.

 We also use data driven JavaScript to control how many times we push the pizza button and then to assert that the right number of pizzas occur, and we change the locator to find an exact text value rather than some possible substring.